Gehstock/Mist_FPGA_Cores/Arcade_MiST/Midway MCR 3 Monoboard/README.txt

 Sarge
 =====
 Controls:
-Player 1: joystick 1 and joystick 2
+Player 1: joystick 1 and joystick 2 (two sticks mode), joystick1 only(one stick mode)
-Player 2: joystick 3 and joystick 4
+Player 2: joystick 3 and joystick 4 (two sticks mode), joystick2 only(one stick mode)

 Max RPM
 =======